studio1902/statamic-peak/README.md

 ## SEO
 <span id="seo"></span>

-Peak includes basic bare bones SEO support that's easy to expand on or replace with a professional addon like [Aardvark SEO]() or [SEO Pro]().
+Peak includes basic bare bones SEO support that's easy to expand on or replace with a professional addon like [Aardvark SEO](https://statamic.com/addons/candour/aardvark-seo) (at time of writing not yet released for v3) or [SEO Pro](https://statamic.com/addons/statamic/seo-pro).
 Currently you can edit site settings in globals:
 * Site title
 * Page titel separator